-Below is a brief summary of recommendations and indications for irradiation.(3) The following link provides the full quidelines on the use of irradiated blood components.

-4.3 Cytomegalovirus (CMV) Negative Cytomegalovirus (CMV) is a common type of herpes virus that causes asymptomatic infection or a mild glandular fever-like illness in most healthy individuals and is carried lifelong.
+Below is a brief summary of recommendations and indications for irradiation.(3) The following link provides the full guidelines on the use of irradiated blood components.
+Common Indications for Irradiated Blood Components - Red cells for intrauterine transfusion - Red cells for neonatal exchange blood transfusion - Platelets for intrauterine transfusion - Congenital immunodeficiencies in infants and children - Allogeneic haematopoietic stem cell transplantation - Autologous stem cell transplantation - Hodgkin lymphoma - Patients receiving purine analogue drugs (fludarabine, cladribine, bendamustine, pentostatin) - HLA-selected platelets - Transfusion of granulocytes Note: This list is not exhaustive.
+It is important to consult national guidelines and local policies for comprehensive guidance on the use of irradiated blood components.
+Key Components Information RBC - Can be irradiated up to 14 days after collection and stored for a further 14 days - Patients at risk of hyperkalaemia should be transfused within 24 hours of irradiation - Washed RBCs that are irradiated should be given as soon as possible Platelets and Granulocytes - Platelets can be irradiated at any stage during storage and can be stored up to their normal shelf life - All granulocytes should be irradiated and transfused with minimum delay Components that don't require irradiation - Cryopreserved red cells after deglycerolisation - Fresh frozen plasma, cryoprecipitate or fractionated plasma 4.3 Cytomegalovirus Negative Cytomegalovirus (CMV) is a common type of herpes virus that causes asymptomatic infection or a mild glandular fever-like illness in most healthy individuals and is carried lifelong.
 It is estimated around 50-60% of the adult population are CMV positive.
 It can be transmitted via blood transfusion from a CMV positive donor and can cause severe and potentially life-threatening illness and complication in immunocompromised patients.
 It is the most common post-transplant infection and the most common cause of congenital infection in the developed world.
 CMV positive components transfused to CMV negative recipients may cause a primary infection or cause a new infection.
 However, the risk of CMV transmission by leucocyte reduced components is extremely low.

-In 2012, The Advisory Committee on the Safety of Blood, Tissues and Organs (SaBTO) issued a position statement for the use of CMV tested components, summarised below.
-(4) It is important to note that Plasma and cryoprecipitate components do not need to be CMV selected as they are acellular.
-For patients requiring granulocutes CMV neg patients must receive CMV neg granulocyte components.
-Indications and recommendations for CMV negative components Intrauterine Transfusion (IUT) - Neonates up to 28 days post expected delivery date - Pregnancy elective transfusion (not in labour/delivery) Pregnancy In an emergency, Leukocyte depletion is sufficient if CMV neg unavailable
+37 In 2012, The Advisory Committee on the Safety of Blood, Tissues and Organs (SaBTO) issued a position statement for the use of CMV tested components, summarised below.(4) It is important to note that Plasma and cryoprecipitate components do not need to be CMV selected as they are acellular.
+For patients requiring granulocytes CMV neg patients must receive CMV neg granulocyte components.
+Indications and recommendations for CMV negative components Intrauterine Transfusion (IUT) - Neonates up to 28 days post expected delivery date. - Pregnancy elective transfusion (not in labour/delivery).

+Pregnancy • In an emergency, Leukocyte depletion is sufficient if CMV neg unavailable.

-Transplant Patients - Potential recipients or transplanted patients of stem cells can recieve Leuko-depleted components - Organ transplant recipients do not need CMV neg components - Consideration of CMV PCR monitoring post transfusion may be useful in certain patient groups 4.4 Phenotype matched components To avoid sensitisation some patients require a greater level of antigen matching beyond the routine serological crossmatching process.
-This is called phenotype matching which is required for: - Patients with clinically significant antibodies (negative for the antigen). - · Some chronically transfused patients e.g. patients with haemoglobinopathies.
+Transplant Patients - Potential recipients or transplanted patients of stem cells can receive Leuko-depleted components. - Organ transplant recipients do not need CMV neg components. - Consideration of CMV PCR monitoring post transfusion may be useful in certain patient groups.
+4.4 Phenotype Matched Components To avoid sensitisation some patients require a greater level of antigen matching beyond the routine serological crossmatching process.
+This is called phenotype matching which is required for: - Patients with clinically significant antibodies (negative for the antigen). - Some chronically transfused patients e.g. patients with haemoglobinopathies.